-With regard to the drive to promote an organisational culture oriented towards respect for diversity, in the first half of 2023 we again relied on the partnership with Valore D, a long-standing association of Italian companies that works to promote gender balance and an inclusive culture in organisations and in our country.
-Together with Valore D, we created several training schemes for top management and Group employees, in particular by running two editions of the Path for the Development of Female Empowerment in the Cassa Centrale Group.
+With regard to the drive to promote an organisational culture oriented towards respect for diversity, we relied on the partnership with Valore D, a long-standing association of Italian companies that works to promote gender balance and an inclusive culture in organisations and in our country.
+Together with Valore D, we created several training schemes for top management and Group employees alike, aiming especially to support the UNI PdR 125:2022 Gender Equality Certification, achieved by the Parent Company in January 2024.